srstevenson/dotfiles/README.md

 ## pre-commit hooks

 [pre-commit] is used to run formatters and linters before committing changes.
-Install pre-commit and dependencies with `pacman -Syu pre-commit shfmt` and add the pre-commit hooks to your local repository with `pre-commit install`.
+Install pre-commit and dependencies (with `pacman -Syu pre-commit shfmt` on Arch Linux and `brew install pre-commit shfmt` on macOS) and add the pre-commit hooks to your local repository with `pre-commit install`.

 [pre-commit]: https://pre-commit.com/